hyperledger/bevel/platforms/hyperledger-indy/configuration/roles/setup/vault_kubernetes/README.md

 ## Tasks:
 ### 1. Check namespace is created
-This role checking if namespaces for stewards of organizations are created.
+This task checking if namespaces for stewards of organizations are created.
 It uses *k8s_facts* Ansible role.
-This role waits 10 time for 35 seconds for creating namespace.
+This task waits 10 time for 35 seconds for creating namespace.

 #### Variables:
  - component_ns: A name of namespace of organization.
  - kubernetes.config_file: Kubernetes config file from network.yaml file.
  - kubernetes.context: Kubernetes contex from network.yaml file.
 ### 2. Ensures build dir exists
-This role check if *build* directory exists.
+This task check if *build* directory exists.
 If directory doesn't exist, then creates it.
 ### 3. Check if Kubernetes-auth already created for Organization
-This role lists auth methods in Vault.
+This task lists auth methods in Vault.
 It uses installed vault binaries.
 Result is stored in variable.

 #### Environment variables: